 An effective operon prediction method with improved differential evolution is proposed.
-The initialization step considers the direction and intergenic distance of adjacent genes, and the log-likelihood method is used to design the fitness function to further improve evaluation accuracy.
+The direction and intergenic distance of adjacent genes are considered in the initialization step, and the log-likelihood method is used to design the fitness function to further improve evaluation accuracy.
 Experimental results show that DE, using only three kinds of biological properties, can obtain excellent prediction results.
 Future research will use a greater variety of biological properties to predict operons and provide related prediction results to provide a better understanding of the impact of other features on the operon prediction problem.